k10sj02/k10sj02/README.md

 ---

 ### 🧠 Behavioral Modeling: Gender Norms
-Predictive modeling and validation study on social norms, exploring why behavioral outcomes are inherently difficult to predict in real-world data.
+Predictive modeling and validation study on how social norms shape behavior, highlighting the limits of prediction in complex, real-world data.

 → trained classification models (Random Forest, Logistic Regression) on attitudinal survey data
 → identified a **hard performance ceiling (~0.65 AUC)** and investigated underlying causes of limited predictability